Rosiak/esphome-tesla-ble/README.md

 > Note: the make commands are just a wrapper around the `esphome` command.
 You can also use the `esphome` commands directly if you prefer (e.g. `esphome compile tesla-ble-m5stack-nanoc6.yml`)

-### Adding the device to Home Assistant
+## Adding the device to Home Assistant

 1. In Home Assistant, go to Settings > Devices & Services.
 If your device is discovered automatically, you can add it by clicking the "Configure" button by the discovered device.
 If not, click the "+ Add integration" button and select "ESPHome" as the integration and enter the IP address of your device.
 2. Enter the API encryption key from the `secrets.yaml` file when prompted.
 3. That's it!
 You should now see the device in Home Assistant and be able to control it.

-### Pairing the BLE key with your vehicle
+## Pairing the BLE key with your vehicle
 1. Make sure your ESP32 device is close to the car (check the "BLE Signal" sensor) and the BLE MAC address and VIN in `secrets.yaml` is correct.
+IT IS ESSENTIAL THESE ARE CORRECT - YOUR CAR WILL NOT PAIR OTHERWISE.
 1. Get into your vehicle
 1. In Home Assistant, go to Settings > Devices & Services > ESPHome, choose your Tesla BLE device and click "Pair BLE key"
 1. Tap your NFC card to your car's center console